n4ru/1vyrain/README.md

 - T530
 - W530

-**X330 and X230t Owners:** Sit tight, we've got support coming for you in the next update.
+**X330 and X230t Owners:** Sit tight, we've got support coming for you in the next update. *Do NOT run this on X230t systems at the moment, you may brick!*

 # Installing